+by the rest of the

+Mapping Mars

-In the 1960s and 1970s, the Mariner and Viking missions led to the first topographic maps of Mars, and in 1997 the success of Mars Pathfinder furthered spacecraft technology.
+IN THE 1960s AND 1970s, THE MARINER AND VIKING MISSIONS led to the first topographic maps of Mars, and in 1997 the success of Mars Pathfinder furthered spacecraft technology.
 Later that year, Mars Global Surveyor provided detailed information on topography, gravity, and magnetic fields.
 Global Surveyor is NASA's most successful mapping mission.
-Yet planetary map-making involves more than charting mountains and canyons.
+Yet planetary mapmaking involves more than charting mountains and canyons.
 Some scientific instruments used in mapping also identify minerals and frozen liquids.
-NASA's Mars Odyssey orbiter arrived in 2001 to map the surface, study minerals, and also look for water - which instrument readings suggested was there.
+NASA's Mars Odyssey orbiter arrived in 2001 to map the surface, study minerals, and also look for waterwhich instrument readings suggested was there.
 Next came the European Space Agency's Mars Express orbiter in 2003.
 While mapping the South Polar cap, Mars Express confirmed Odyssey's finds of both water ice and carbon dioxide ice under the surface.

 Mars Global Surveyor

-At a height of 380 km (240 miles) Global Surveyor orbited the poles every two hours, employing three main instruments.
-The Mars Orbiter Camera took high-resolution images of surface features as small as 1 m (3 ft).
+At a height of 240 miles (380 km) Global Surveyor orbited the poles every two hours, employing three main instruments.
+The Mars Orbiter Camera took high-resolution images of surface features as small as 3 feet (1 m).
 The Thermal Emission Spectrometer studied the composition of rock, soil, ice, atmospheric dust, and clouds.
 Most important, the Mars Orbiter Laser Altimeter measured the heights of surface features, which were used to produce the most accurate Martian topographic map of all.